Robrowno/rally-blog/README.md

 # Django Models:

 In this project, 5 main models were created to be used in conjunction with the database.
-These models are:
+The schema is visually represented here thanks to [DbVisualizer](https://www.dbvis.com/download/) These models are:

 ![Database Schema](/static/images/readme-images/database-schema.jpg)